NYU-MLDA/ALMOST/README.txt

 6) Running netlist_to_subgraph_data_gen.sh is going to create two folders: c1355_resyn and c1355_random in OMLA directory.
 Copy these two folders under graphDataCkt.
 Create two copies of c1355_random and rename one as c1355_sa. c1355_sa is the folder which will be regularly updated when adversarial model is trained.
 Basic attack models trained with static data from c1355_resyn and c1355_random take less time to train.

 7) Run train_c1355.sh.
 Here, three models are trained. resyn2 is default OMLA attack model. random is ML model trained with arbitrary random synthesis recipe. sa is adversarially trained model.
+The models will be saved in dumpDataCkt.

+8) Now, go to ALMOST/src and run c1355_generate_recipe.sh.
+This will use three pre-trained ML attacks models as evaluator in simulated annealing.
+After running SA for certain iterations (currently set at 110), this will generate the best recipe targeted to minimize accuracy to 50%..
+The synthesized netlist will be in ALMOST/dump folder.